 Features contributions from Robin Storey (Rapoon, Reformed Faction) and cEvin Key (Skinny Puppy, Download)

-Spybey has worked under the name of Dead Voices On Air (DVOA) for twenty seven years.
+Spybey has worked under the name of Dead Voices On Air (DVOA) for thirty years.
 He’s released numerous albums and

-collaborated with a variety of people, including members of Can, Faust, Swans and others.
+collaborated with a variety of people, including members of Can, Wire, Swans and others.
 He was a member of Zoviet-France and Download.
-Other projects include Reformed Faction, Beehatch, Gnome and Spybey, and Propeller ....more
+Other projects include Reformed Faction, Beehatch, Dadu, Gnome and Spybey, and Propeller ....more